 When placing a tile in Axio Rota, players score points in the specific colour connecting to existing tiles.
 They score one point for each colour on the corners, respectively.
 Should they place a blank, they can choose an existing colour to score on in the connecting cluster.
 Corners that are not connected to another tile don't score.
 What's interesting here is the benefit of obtaining 12 points.
 As soon as any score cube hits 12, a player can say Axio and get a tile to place from the supply immediately.
 They also gain the scoring of the placed tile.

-The game ends when players have either used all their tiles, or scored 12 on all five colours.
-Should all tiles be placed, whomever has the highest low score is the winner.
-In example, if player A's lowest score is four, and player B's lowest score is seven, player B would win.
+The game ends when players have either used all their tiles or scored 12 on all five colours.
+Should all tiles be placed, whoever has the highest low score is the winner.
+For example, if player A's lowest score is four, and player B's lowest score is seven, player B would win.
 No other scores are counted except to resolve a tie.

 Big Brain Moment